-So low, in fact, that we were sure Mario’s coworker had to be exaggerating.
+So low, in fact, we were sure Mario’s coworker had to be exaggerating.
 Houses for only €20,000-35,000 — impossible!!
 But it turned out she was right!
-And we hadn’t looked at many when the realtor showed us this little place.
+We hadn’t looked at many when the realtor showed us this little place.
 And what can I say?

 I would say that it was love at first sight, but that’s not entirely true.
 I just felt that it was “my house” from the moment I stepped inside.
-Weird, I know.
-But sometimes you just know that you know.
-You know what I mean?
+Sometimes the Lord just places certain assurances in our hearts.
+Even though we can’t even explain how!

 But there was one problem.
 Well, several actually.
 We had no money, collateral, or busta paga (paycheck), as we say here.
 In fact in applying for a loan, our longtime banker tried to talk us out of it.
 “They just don’t lend money to people like you,” he said.
 “You don’t have anything!”
 (Yep, that’s why we needed a loan!)

 Well to make a long story short, they approved our loan within an hour!

 Which left our banker speechless.
 And us once again saying, “The Lord has done great things for us; we are glad,” — Psalm 126:3!!

 Ours is not a true tiny house, as they are usually a max of 400-600 sq. feet and as few as 100!
 But at 645 sq. feet, it’s not much over the larger limit!
 But I like to think that ours is more of a two-story cottage, in spirit.
 Except that it’s got a red-tiled roof, not a thatched one!